 The Pivot Point Project

-Through this engagement, a lifetime bond is created, enriching the lives of those we serve and the lives of HFO family members and our team of volunteers at the Pivot Point Project.
+Through this engagement, a lifetime bond is often created, enriching the lives of those we serve and the lives of HFO family members and our team of volunteers at the Pivot Point Project.

 Maureen Hoban’s Inspirational 2001 Alumnus of the Year Awards Ceremony Speech about being a first generation college attendee.